julienrf/scala-lessons/course/slides/modules.md

     - Traits can have abstract members
     - Classes can have constructor parameters

+## Case Classes vs Classes

+- Should you use algebraic data types or regular classes?
+    - Algebraic data types are closed types (they can not be extended), but this characteristic is what makes it easier to add new operations on a type hierarchy
+    - Classes are open types (they can be extended), but you can not add a new operation on a class hierarchy without changing the whole hierarchy

 ## Components

 You saw how to implement a set of features in a single component using classes